LeChatErrant/table-of-contents-action/README.md

 # table-of-contents-action

-Githbu action to automatically generate a Table of content section in your README.md
+Github action to automatically generate a Table of content section in your README.md

 Table of Contents
 =================